nathanjchan/college-scorecard/README.md

 # College Scorecard Data Exploration and Analysis
 Explored and analyzed data about US colleges using R and ggplot2.
+Found differences in test scores between public and private schools, the impact of test scores on earnings, and differences in in-state and out-of-state tuition across states.
+Important for students and parents exploring colleges across America.

 # Description
 Assignment 1 and 2 both feature analysis and graphics made in R using ggplot2.